dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 a value of type `Text` and the field called `age` stores a value of type `Natural`.

-The way to denote an empty record literal with 0 key-value pairs is:
+The way to denote an empty record literal with zero key-value pairs is:

 ```dhall
 {=}
 ```

-... and the way to denote an empty record type with 0 key-type pairs is:
+... and the way to denote an empty record type with zero key-type pairs is:

 ```dhall
 {}